 Here is a video featuring a simulated active shooting in an office location and how to react (made in partnership between Ready Houston and Homeland Security).

-A 2008 booklet from Homeland Security on how to react to active shooters is also a good resource.
+This 2008 booklet from Homeland Security on how to react to active shooters is also a good resource.

 If you are interested in training there are consulting groups that provide active shooter response training for museums and historic sites.